CaoKha/lcf_docs.github.io/src/header.md

 ## Description:

 This header always appears on top of the application.
-There is a season selection dropdown box on the right of the header.
+There is a dropdown box on the right for choosing seasons.

 ## Files: